 Are you a ‘sharent’?

 - Who’s looking?
 When did you last check your privacy settings?
-On most social networks the default is that any other service user can access your pictures, which may also appear in internet search results.
+On most social networks the default is that any other user can access your pictures, which may also appear in internet search results.
 Remember that anyone who can see a photo can also download or screenshot it, and could go on to share it.

-- What else are you sharing?
+- What else am I sharing?
 You might be sharing more than what’s in the post.
 As default, many cameras, phones and apps tag posts and photos with ‘meta-data’ which can include location details and other identifying information.
 This is potentially risky for any child, but poses particular risks for vulnerable children such as those who have been fostered or adopted and could be sought online by members of their birth family.

-Your child’s right to privacy Psychologist Aric Sigman has expressed concerned about the impact on children of the eroding boundaries between private and public online: “Part of the way a child forms their identity involves having private information about themselves that remains private.”
+Your child’s right to privacy Psychologist Aric Sigman has expressed concerns about the impact on children of the eroding boundaries between private and public online: “Part of the way a child forms their identity involves having private information about themselves that remains private.”